Stock line for an Idiot Hero

 - In the My Name Is Earl episode "Sticks and Stones," when talking about the stock market:

 Randy: I'm confused.
-You own twenty thousand dollars worth of Kripsy Kremes, but you still have to pay for donuts?
+You own $20,000 worth of Krispy Kremes, but you still have to pay for donuts?

 Paul: I don't get donuts, I get dividends.